Diagnosing Plantar Fasciitis

 Plantar fasciitis is one of the most common causes of heel pain and is characterised by a stabbing pain in the bottom of your foot near the heel.
 The condition is brought on when a thick band of tissue across the bottom of your foot (called the plantar fascia) becomes inflamed.
 This inflammation can take a long time to develop, but it is typically caused due to a sport-related activity or as a result of a poor choice of footwear.

-Book Your Ultrasound Appointment for £48.00 (includes Podiatry Consultation)
+Book Your Initial Consultation with Ultrasound Appointment for £50.00

 There are several risk factors that can increase your chances of developing plantar fasciitis.
 These typically include: